MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Get-SPEnterpriseSearchStatus.md

 ```

 ### -Primary
-**Below Content Applies To:**SharePoint Server 2013

-Specifies if the Admin component has the Primary role.
-When using this parameter, you must specify the component name using the Component parameter.
-Returns true if the Admin Component has the Primary role.

-**Below Content Applies To:**SharePoint Server 2016

 Specifies if the Admin component has the Primary role.
 When using this parameter, you must specify the component name using the Component parameter.